Information you'll need to hand

-- Child Benefit Office (at latest within eight weeks)
+Child Benefit Office (at latest within eight weeks)

-- Land & Property Services (LPS) if they paid rates or were in receipt of Housing Benefit/Rate Relief
+- Land & Property Services (LPS) if they paid rates or were getting Housing Benefit/Rate Relief

 - UK Identity and Passport Service or Irish Passport office to return and cancel a passport